wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## Terraform for Azure

-1. On a Mac, install using Homebrew instead of <a target="_blank" href="https://www.terraform.io/downloads.html">Download from Hashicorp website</a> or using
+1. On a Mac, install using Homebrew instead of <a target="_blank" href="https://www.terraform.io/downloads.html">Download from HashiCorp website</a> or using
 <tt>brew install terraform</tt>:

    <pre><strong>brew install tfenv